Introduction to our Programs

-ECHO offers access a safe community that will support you as you best care for your patient, without the wait time.
-All patient cases are anonymous.
+ECHO offers access to a community of health care providers who support each other to provide best care for patients, without the wait time.
+All patient cases are anonymized.

 “Rheumatology always seemed like this world of its own and I think it [ECHO] did demystify it more.
 And, for my practice, being able to identify what’s not chronic low back pain and what could be something inflammatory was empowering.
 Then, when appropriate to order some screening tests and not over-order.
 To me, that was a big helpful point.”

 I would say that my chronic pain patients, I don’t have a huge number.
 They are my most challenging patients and I’ve got their faces in my brain.
 [M]y top three probably take more brain and mental energy than the next 500 most challenging people. […] I often felt quite helpless before ECHO.
 [My patients] had seen all the specialists and the specialists had sent them all back to me with not a lot of help.
 So with ECHO I feel like I’m getting the tools to better deal with them.
 And I feel that if I have a challenging case, I can present to this panel of experts [and] I get good answers.
 Or if I have a question about chronic pain, I can get it answered by an expert really easily.
 So, it’s like I’ve got back-up for my hardest, most challenging people.